-On the clutch slave cylinder, remove bleeder screw 5 and mount bleeding syringe 4.
+On the clutch slave cylinder, remove the protection cap, remove bleeder screw 5 and mount bleeding syringe 4.

-- Now press the fluid into the system until it emerges from the hole 6 of the master cylinder without bubbles. - Now and then, extract fluid from the master cylinder reservoir to prevent overflow. - Remove the bleeding syringe.
-Mount and tighten screws bleeder screw. - Correct the fluid level of the hydraulic clutch.
+- Now inject fluid into the system until it escapes from the openings 6 of the master cylinder without bubbles. - Occasionally extract the fluid from the master cylinder reservoir to prevent overflowing. - Remove the bleeding syringe.
+Mount and tighten the bleeder screw.
+Mount the protection cap. - Correct the fluid level of the hydraulic clutch.